10yard/pactrainer/readme.md

 #### How do I get the plugin to work with Launchbox?

  - Edit your PacMan game.
-Under Emulation, check the box to use custom command-line parameters. in the space below, add ```-plugin pactrainer```.
+Under Emulation, check the box to use custom command-line parameters. in the space below, add ```-plugin pactrainer```